 Enter card details as normal

-Nothing changes in the first step — they'll type in their card number, expiration date, and security code.The bank may ask to verify the payment
+Nothing changes in the first step — they'll type in their card number, expiration date, security code, billing address and zip code.The bank may ask to verify the payment

 Once verified, the payment continues

-After they complete this step, they'll automatically return to checkout and see the order confirmed.
+After they complete this step, they'll see the order confirmed.